temporalio/sdk-java/README.md

 - *Domain* is a namespace like concept.
 Any entity stored in Cadence is always stored in a specific domain.
 For example when a workflow is started it is started in a specific domain.
 Cadence guarantees a workflow id uniqueness within a domain.
 Domains are created and updated though a separate CRUD API or through CLI.
-- *Task List* When a workflow requests an execution of an activity behind the scene Cadence creates an *activity task* and puts it into a *Task List* which is essentially a queue persisted inside a Cadence service.
+- *Task List* is essentially a queue persisted inside a Cadence service.
+When a workflow requests an activity execution Cadence service creates an *activity task* and puts it into a *Task List*.
 Then a client side worker that implement the activity receives the task from the task list and invokes an activity implementation.
 For this to work task list name that is used to request an activity execution and configure a worker should match.
 - *Workflow ID* is a business level ID of a workflow execution (aka instance).
 Cadence guarantees uniqueness of an ID within a domain.